Continue with Facebook

 Non-muscle-invasive bladder cancer (NMIBC) is a common type of cancer, but each person’s experience with it is unique.
 If you or a loved one has been diagnosed with NMIBC, your healthcare team will tell you if the cancer is considered high risk or low risk.
 About 25 percent of people diagnosed with NMIBC have high-risk cancer.

-Doctors sort people into risk groups by comparing test results to cancer statistics from many others with NMIBC.
+Healthcare providers sort people into risk groups by comparing test results to cancer statistics from many others with NMIBC.
 They may also consider your overall health, tumor characteristics, and treatment history.
-In this article, we’ll explain how risk is assessed and what it means to be diagnosed with high-risk NMIBC.

 In non-muscle-invasive bladder cancer, the cancer has not grown into the muscle layer of the bladder wall.
 One of the first steps in assessing NMIBC involves figuring out the stage and grade.